 The University of Tampa is committed to providing technology and service that enhances the learning experience.

-Users of University technology resources are responsible for being familiar with and abiding by the Acceptable Use Policy
+Users of University technology resources are responsible for being familiar with and complying with the Acceptable Use Policy.

 Instructional technology at The University of Tampa focuses on providing the hardware and software that instructors need to enhance their educational practices.
 There are multiple computer labs across campus designated as both curriculum-specific and open-use labs.
 Most labs are equipped with high-speed laser printers for use by faculty and students.
 Additionally, there are presentation classrooms, meeting rooms, computer classrooms and general-purpose classrooms, all of which have high-speed network access.